“Crossing a higher rubicon

 “This whole scene is so pretentious, and with the proselytizing—not even the true biblical faith, don’t you think?”

 “Me?
 I couldn’t (even) say.
-Religion doesn’t do much for me nowadays,” I dodged, taking the pseudo-agnostic route.
+Religion doesn’t do much for me nowadays,” I dodged.

-“You mean you’re a faith heel, with a double ee, or what…”
+“You mean you’re a faith heel agnostic, or what…”

 “No, just a little suspension of misbelief,” I said, peering over to massive library-like building across Temple Square from the cathedrals.
 “Though I hear they’re finally admitting blacks this year.
 And they’re supposed to be good with the whole genealogy thing.”